berkayozlu/HospitalManagement/README.md

 kubectl installed (for running with Kubernetes)

+## Initial Setup

+Before building the Docker image, we need to pull the MySQL image (if you don't have it already) and run it with the following command:

+docker run --detach --env MYSQL_ROOT_PASSWORD=test --env MYSQL_USER=notroot --env MYSQL_PASSWORD=test --env MYSQL_DATABASE=hospital --name mysql --publish 3306:3306 mysql:8-oracle

+Now, run your Spring Boot application in your IDE.

+Once the application is running, create a JAR file with the following Maven command:

+mvn install

 ## Common Step - Building Docker Image

 Before you can run the application with Docker or Kubernetes, you need to build the Docker image.
 Run the following command: